mlsmithjr/gurglefish/README.md

 otherwise the token can be omitted.
 * The _authurl_ selects either your Salesforce production URL or _https://test.salesforce.com_ for sandboxes.
 * Currently, the only supported _dbvendor_ is postgresql.
 * The _schema_ can be custom, or *public* (the default).
-If this database.
 If the database is to be shared with other critical data it is highly recommended to isolate in a custom schema (see postgresql docs).
 * Use _threads_ with caution.
 You can have at most 4, as this is a Salesforce-imposed limitation.
 But the real bottleneck could be your database server.
 Without custom database tuning, or running on a small platform, you should stick with 1 or 2 threads.
 Move up to 4 only when you are certain the database isn't a bottleneck.

 #### Getting Started